scgbern/scgpico/content/wiki/events/woor2006/woor2005instructionspracticalarrangements/index.md

 <h4>    25 minute presentation by Yann-Gaël Guéhéneuc</h4>
         6. Danny Dig, Can Comertoglu, Darko Marinov, Ralph Johnson Automatic Detection of Refactorings for Libraries and Frameworks
-        7. Carlos LÃ²pez, Yania Crespo, RaÃ¹l Marticorena Parallel Inheritance Hierarchy: Detection from a Static View of the System
+        7. Carlos Lòpez, Yania Crespo, Raùl Marticorena Parallel Inheritance Hierarchy: Detection from a Static View of the System
         8. Naouel Moha, Yann-Gaël Guéhéneuc
         On the Automatic Detection and Correction of Software Architectural Defects in Object-Oriented Designs